AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 </div>

 ##### Preliminary Gasket work
   Some work was started on designing the gasket system for the filter.
-Aluminim Angle Iron was cut and drilled, as was EPDM rubber.
+Aluminum Angle Iron was cut and drilled, as was EPDM rubber.
 This process proved unreliable as a fabrication method for several reasons including: inexperience with the materials, incomplete Fusion360 design, and imprecision with the methods, once of which involved freehanding a cut in the EPDM while it was held down by several clamps.
 More exploration in this area will be done.
+One potential option is to use EPDM foam rather than EPDM.
+EPDM foam is a rubbery foam that may compress more evening with fewer components, though it will need to be purchased and tested for ease of use as well as water tightness.

 <div class="alert alert-block alert-danger">
 Revise for spelling.